 '''

-l(Module) -> code:load_ret()

-Types:

 Module = module()

 '''

-Purges and loads, or reloads, a module by calling code:purge(Module) followed by code:load\file(Module).
+Purges and loads, or reloads, a module by calling code:purge(Module) followed by code:load_file(Module).

 Notice that purging the code means that any processes lingering in old code for the module are killed without warning.
-For more information, see code / 3.
+For more information, see code/3.